jenny567-git/Ljudio/README.md

 This is Ljudio, a music streaming site created during autumn 2021 at Newton YH in Malmo.

 This project uses the following technologies:
-- React
+- ReactJS
-- a Youtube API provided by Nodehill
+- a Youtube Player API provided by Nodehill

 ## Prerequisites
 1. Code Editor/IDE